1970's TV Live-Action Superheroes

 - Spun off the successful series The Bionic Woman starring Lindsay Wagner.

 The Amazing Spider-Man

-Schlepcar was an old beat up rusted out dune buggy that had been pieced together by three friends, Barry (David Levy), Susan (Carol Anne Seflinger) and C.C (John Anthony Bailey).
-Imagine their surprise when they added an old horn that gave Schlepcar the ability to turn into Wonderbug, a souped up dune buggy who had the ability to fly, drive himself and talk (although it was really just a bunch of nonsensical mumblings).
+Three teenage friends, Barry (David Levy), Susan (Carol Anne Seflinger) and C.C (John Anthony Bailey) while exploring a junkyard found an old clapped out dune buggy that looked as though it has been put together using bits from various other vehicles.
+When Susan added an old horn she found, as a finishing touch, imagine their surprise when Schlep Car transformed into Wonderbug, a souped up dune buggy who had the ability to fly, drive himself and talk (although it was really just a bunch of nonsensical mumbling).
 Frank Welker supplied the voice.

 Cathy Lee Crosby as Wonder Woman